Blocpod/videosos/DEVELOPMENT.md

 # Development Guide

-This guide explains how to set up and work with the VideoSOS development environment.
+This guide explains how to set up and work with the AIVRA development environment.

 ## Prerequisites